swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 ### Mixed language Test Targets

 To complement library targets with mixed languages, mixed test targets are also supported as part of this proposal.
-Using the same strategy, mixed test targets are built with intermediary module maps that enable the sharing of mixed language testing utilities.

 Using the [example package][mixed-package] from before, consider the following layout of the package's `Tests` directory.